qikecsu/leetcode/README.md

-# an summry of solutions for ploblem in leetcode,
+# an summry of solutions for ploblem in leetcode, in case of forgetting